vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 # Import data from SST files

-This topic provides an example of how to generate the data from the data source into an SST (Sorted String Table) file and save it on HDFS, and then import into Nebula Graph.
+This topic provides an example of how to generate the data from the data source into an SST (Sorted String Table) file and save it on HDFS, and then import into NebulaGraph.
 The sample data source is a CSV file.

 !!! note